mohsen-karami/giti/README.md

 If your work is done and you wanna upload your changes into your intended remote repository, all thing you need to do is to run the `giti push` command.
 Through the process, it stages your working tree files, commits them by getting your commit message as a required field, and description and reference link as additional optional fields, and then pushes them into the remote repository.

+#### giti push -i

+When you create a new branch, before being able to push anything, you need to set a remote branch as upstream; this would get done simply by adding an `-i` option to the push command.

 #### giti push -r `Number`

 Sometimes, you may wanna override your commit message to fix a typo or add a piece of missing information, or even wanna merge some of your last related commits to have a cleaner history.
 This option is what you need, and the `Number` is actually the number of commits you wanna replace with the new one.